nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/task/handling-tasks.md

     The document is displayed and a Task resolution section is displayed on the side menu.
 3. Depending on your opinion on the document, click on one of the buttons available:
     - **Validate**
       The task is not displayed anymore in the Tasks tab.
-If you originally had read-only access to the document, you can't erdit it anymore.
+If you originally had read-only access to the document, you can't edit it anymore.
 The next participant can now review the document and approve or reject it.
     - **Reject**
       The task is not displayed anymore in the Tasks tab.
 If you originally had read-only access to the document, you can't edit it anymore.
 The document is automatically sent back to the previous reviewer on the workflow, so he can edit it and approve it again.
       When the document is rejected by the first reviewer, the document is sent back to the initiator, who can then either modify the document and resubmit it, or cancel the review.